 With Apple designing and manufacturing the M1 chip, this means they now have even greater control over the hardware and how the software will leverage one another.
 This move harkens back to Apple’s roots (in fact they even boot with Apple's signature startup chime 😍).
 Because of this, Macs with M1 running Big Sur are made to have impressive stats over PC competitors and previous generations in everything from GPU to Machine Learning while still consuming less power.
 They boasted that the new 13-inch MacBook Pro can "play back full-quality, 8K ProRes video without dropping a single frame" (Apple).

 Read more about all the improved performance stats from Apple here.

 How will this impact applications I use?

 Apple has created their new Macs and macOS 11 to run both Intel applications and new Universal Apps.
-For software that hasn't updated to a Universal App platform, Apple has created Rosetta Stone to run almost any app your business is running on Catalina.
+For software that hasn't updated to a Universal App platform, Apple has created Rosetta 2 to run almost any app your business is running on Catalina.

 For power users and business critical apps, we recommend that our clients test the Macs with M1 to make sure that their business critical apps are operating as needed before deploying an entire fleet.